beenlanced/intro2julia/README.md

 # intro2julia

-This repository contains code examples, text files, IJulia notebooks and other general materials related to introducing the Julia programming language, discussing its features and highlighting how it peforms <br>
+This repository contains code examples, text files, IJulia notebooks and other general materials related to introducing the Julia programming language, discussing its features and highlighting how it peforms. <br>

 It is a hodgepodge of different topics, so be warned.
 Just pay attention to file names.<br>